iamtushar28/iamtushar28/README.md

 ## Current Goals

 - Achieving proficiency in PHP, Python and JavaScript backend technologies.
-- Developing a portfolio website to showcase my projects and skills.
 - Seeking part-time work during college holidays.

 Feel free to explore my repositories to see my work and contributions.
 I am eager to connect, collaborate, and learn more about web development and App developement.